By: Yusuf Rios

 Theme I: Islam Is Peace and Justice for All

-The most prominent feature describing the mission of Muhammad (peace be upon him), besides his comprehensiveness, is his being a mercy to humanity, not to mention to the whole of creation.
+The most prominent feature describing the mission of Muhammad, besides his comprehensiveness, is his being a mercy to humanity, not to mention to the whole of creation.

-The mission of the Prophet (peace be upon him) thus is to communicate Allah’s mercy to the whole of humanity without restriction.
+The mission of the Prophet thus is to communicate Allah’s mercy to the whole of humanity without restriction.
 This message is to be communicated by mercy and not by force, based upon the well-known verse,

 There is no compulsion in religion.”
 (Al-Baqarah 2:256)

-This can be said to be the first unique characteristic of Islam that it is a divine message rooted in boundless mercy and this is defined by its universality and its call to the brotherhood of humanity based on a life of justice and spirituality, both of which are marks of mercy.
+The first unique characteristic of Islam is that it is a divine message rooted in boundless mercy and this is defined by its universality and its call to the brotherhood of humanity based on a life of justice and spirituality, both of which are marks of mercy.

 Theme II: Islam Cares for the Life of the Soul and Body